sixt99/TriBIT/artifact/sc26/README.md

 ## 3. Building TriBIT From Scratch

-If no container is used, TriBIT can be built natively.
+If NO container is used, TriBIT can be built natively.
 This requires:

 - **CUDA 12.8** (`nvcc`) with an H100-compatible architecture (`compute_90`/`sm_90`).
 - **CCCL v3.3.0**, installed under the CUDA targets directory.